Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$: Field dependence of the specific heat jump at the superconducting transition

 \section{Field dependence of the specific heat jump at the superconducting transition}

-Applying the equal entropy construction (described in the main paper) allowed us to determine the ideal specific heat jump heights $\Delta C/T$ at \Tc\ for different $c$-axis magnetc fields.
-In Fig.~\ref{fig:SI_C_jump} we plot the field dependence of the $C/T$ jump at \Tc\.
+Applying the equal entropy construction (described above) allowed us to determine the ideal specific heat jump heights $\Delta C/T$ at \Tc\ for different $c$-axis magnetc fields.
+In Fig.~\ref{fig:SI_C_jump} we plot the field dependence of the jump in $C/T$ at \Tc.
 The jump height increases suddenly as the field crosses the \muo$H^{*}=4$\,T value.
 This change is linked to the existence of the first order SC1-SC2 phase boundary at 4\,T~\cite{yip1991}.
 At 6\,T, the two transitions overlap, hindering the equal entropy analysis.
-For this particular point, we provide the $C/T$ jump height with respect to the extrapolated unordered state (the state above the onset of the QDW transition).
-Since we observe the onset of the QDW transition at 6\,T, the plotted value (* marker) overestimates the actual ideal $C/T$ jump height at the SC transition.
+For this particular point, we provide the $C/T$ jump height with respect to the extrapolated unordered state (the state above the onset of the phase-I transition).
+Since we observe the onset of the phase-I transition at 6\,T, the plotted value (* marker) overestimates the actual ideal $C/T$ jump height at the SC transition.